-The Robinson-Huron Treaty was signed on September 9, 1850 on Whitefish Island in Baawating (Sault Ste.
+The Robinson-Huron Treaty (RHT) was signed on September 9, 1850 on Whitefish Island in Baawating (Sault Ste.
 Marie, Ontario).
-Lake Huron Anishinabek leaders, Chiefs and Principle Men entered into treaty with the Honourable William Benjamin Robinson on behalf of her majesty the Queen (the British Crown).
-The Huron-Robinson Treaty consists of 21 First Nations along the North Shore of Lake Huron.
+Lake Huron Anishinabek leaders, Chiefs and Principle Men entered treaty with the British Crown.
+Treaties are the fou-

-The treaty guaranteed that each community would continue to occupy unceded lands for their exclusive use, lands suitable for their people, including future generations, to live as they always had.
-In other words, the governance and economies of the First Nations was to be maintained unaffected by the settlement of Europeans around them.
+The RHT guarantees that each First Nation signatory would continue to occupy unceded lands for their exclusive use, lands suitable for their people, including future generations, to live as they always had.
+In other words, the governance, and economies of the Anishinaabe was to be maintained unaffected by the settlement of Europeans around them.

 HUNTING & FISHING RIGHTS

+The Anishinaabe retained the “Full privilege to hunt, trap, fish etc. on those ceded by us”.
 Traditional harvesting rights were guaranteed.
-All Anishinabe members of the treaty were to have unrestricted access to hunt and fish as they always had throughout their traditional territories.
+All Anishinabek members of the treaty were to have unrestricted access to hunt and fish as they always had throughout their traditional territories.